Inference of multi-channel r-process element enrichment in the Milky Way using binary neutron star merger observations: Binary neutron star r-process production rate and yield

 Given these three prescriptions, for each rate and EOS sample, we sample uniformly in component masses $(m_1,m_2)$ up to the maximum neutron star mass, estimate the ejecta mass for each of these BNS realizations, and perform a rate-density-weighted sum over BNS realizations to obtain the average ejecta mass per event.
 In Fig.~\ref{fig:prodrate69}, we show the inferred BNS merger rate as a function of average ejecta mass per event.
-The r-process production rate and yield for BNS mergers is consistent with constraints from the total stellar mass in the Milky Way~\citep{2011MNRAS.414.2446M}, metal-poor stars~\citep{2018ApJ...860...89M}, dwarf galaxies~\citep{2016ApJ...832..149B}, and $^{244}$Pu measurements~\citep{2015NatPh..11.1042H}.